-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

-The 71st Annual Emmy Awards nominations have been announced!
-The awards ceremony which will honour the greatest television achievements of past year, will be aired on September 22 (Sunday) on Fox TV.
+Nominations for the 71st Annual Emmy Awards have been announced!
+The award ceremony, which will honour the greatest television achievements of the past year, will be aired on September 22 (Sunday) on Fox TV.
 The awards are divided into categories for comedy and drama.
 As expected, along with Game Of Thrones, The Marvelous Mrs Maisel has been dominating the list.
-Game of Thrones final season has got 32 nominations which is the most received in a single year by any show in the history of Emmys.
+Game of Thrones final season has received 32 nominations, which is the most in a single year by any show in the history of Emmys.
+Take a look at the nominations!

 Take a look at the nominations list!